Karna – Heinously Cast Aside at Birth

 She wanted to scream out, “No!
 He is not the son of a charioteer.
 He is a Kshatriya as much as the five sons of King Pandu and the hundred sons of King Dhritarashtra!
 He is my son!”

-But she did nothing but watch the proceedings as a mute, helpless spectator because the fear of societal backlash still gnawed at her.
-Her old scar reopened and she experienced searing pain far more intensely than she ever imagined.
+Her old scar reopened, and she experienced searing pain far more intensely than she ever imagined.
 But she didn’t come to the help of her firstborn.
 She was as heartless now as she was when she let her baby float away from her many years ago.
 She could not bring herself to acknowledge Karna as her son today any more than she could when he was born.

-As she watched the goings-on in the arena, Kunti realized that she had been paying the price for abandoning her child for years now; right from the time she was married to Pandu, the illustrious scion of the Kuru clan.
+As she watched the goings-on in the arena, Kunti realised that she had been paying the price for abandoning her child for years now; right from the time she was married to Pandu, the illustrious scion of the Kuru clan.

-And she knew the perennial pain of her cruelty and the debts that life would extract from her would end only with her death, regardless of what happened to her children including Karna.
+And she knew the perennial pain of her cruelty and the debts that life would extract from her would end only with her death, regardless of what happened to her children, including Karna.
 The price for abandoning one’s child cannot be paid in one lifetime.
 She wondered how many more lives her cruel act would call for before it was satiated and balanced in the circle of life.

 Please Subscribe